stanford-ssi/Spaceshot-Dynamics-Aero/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-_The many many many folks who sweat and tears have gone into Spaceshot_
+_The many many many folks whose sweat and tears have gone into Spaceshot_